abcwcm/Nagiec2025/README.md

-# Nagiec2025
+# Nagiec et al. (2025)

-Scripts for re-creating figures and analyses related to Nagiec et al.
+>Scripts for re-creating figures and analyses related to Nagiec et al.

 Here, we describe the statistical analyses of transcriptomics, metabolomics and proteomics data.
 See [methods.md](https://github.com/abcwcm/Nagiec2025/blob/main/methods.md) for a verbose write-up and the individual .Rmd files for details.